ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Security controls provided by the CloudSystem

-* Microsoft Defender ATP and Office 365 ATP centralise logs relating to the security of devices and Office services respectively.
+* Defender for Endpoint and Defender for Office 365 centralise logs relating to the security of devices and Office services.
-* Windows Time is used as the time source for all CloudSystem components.
+* Windows 10 devices and Office 365 services leverage Microsoft's Window Time service.
-* Azure AD sign-in and audit logs are centralised by Log Analytics.
+* Azure AD logs authentication events to Log Analytics.
-* Update Management and Security Center logs are centralised by Log Analytics.
 * The following events are logged to the local event log on each Windows 10 endpoint:
   * access to important data and processes
   * application crashes and any error messages